 - Diced chipotle chili peppers

 And for this walnut meat taco recipe, I chose to top off my tacos with my Mexican coleslaw recipe instead of traditional toppings.

 HOW TO MAKE WALNUT MEAT TACOS RAW OR COOKED

 One kitchen appliance that makes walnut taco meat a little easier to prep is a food processor.
 Of course, you don't need a food processor; it's just a time saver.
 An alternative is to hand chop the walnuts and sun-dried tomatoes instead.

 Since I use oil-free, dehydrated sun-dried tomatoes, they first need to be rehydrated.
 To bring them to life quickly and soften them up, I boil 2 cups of water and soak the sun-dried tomatoes for 10 minutes until they are soft.
 Then, drain the water and place them in the food processor base with the large blade, and process on high until they are chopped into little pieces.

 If you do not have a food processor, follow the same steps, and dice the sun-dried tomatoes by hand, as well as the walnuts.

 Next, add the raw walnuts and the remaining ingredients.
-At this point, it is extremely important that you PULSE the ingredients rather than process on high.
+At this point, you must PULSE the ingredients rather than the process on high.
 As a result, the walnut meat should look a similar consistency to taco meat.
-You don’t, however, want it to be too mushy by over-processing.
+You don't, however, want it to be too mushy by over-processing.